GunnarIsenberg/WGU_Calculus_I_Tutor/README.md

 Enforcing per-user data isolation and validation

 Major Components and Their Purpose
-1. Web Interface (Presentation Layer)
+Web Interface (Presentation Layer)

-Purpose:
+Purpose
 Provide students with a clean, approachable, distraction-free interface for interacting with the Calculus I chatbot.

-Responsibilities:
+Responsibilities

 Render the chatbot interface in the browser